rohitbalodi/interview_qns/infobellit.md

 Golang Interview

 Round 1:
-    Design of last project you worked on
+    Design of last project you worked on,
-    What are interfaces
+    What are interfaces,
-    Goroutines v normal threads
+    Goroutines v normal threads,
-    git rebase
+    git rebase,
-    basic kubernetes questions
+    basic kubernetes questions,
     Aws lambda

 Round 2: